 Why you would want to disable it

-Since Frequent Locations would essentially be plotting your every move on a Map and tracking your most likely destination from there, it raises the eyebrow of just how much personal information we’re giving to our computers and mobile devices these days that could easily get hacked into or snooped on.
+Since Significant Locations would essentially be plotting your every move on a map and tracking your most likely destination from there, it raises the eyebrow of just how much personal information we’re giving to our computers and mobile devices these days that could easily get hacked into or snooped on.

 By keeping this feature on, you’re a walking keylogger of every location you’ve ever been to.
 You should consider disabling this feature if you want to keep your location and private life with yourself and not with the internet, which is being used to map and track your location.

 What’s more is the constant use of your location in the background will have an impact on your device’s battery life, which may be yet another reason you might want to disable the feature.